Battle of Sabilla

-The Battle of Sabilla (29 March, 1929) was the main battle of the Ikhwan Revolt in northern Arabia between the rebellious Ikhwan forces and the army of Abdulaziz al-Saud.
-It is the last tribal uprising in Saudi Arabia.
+The Battle of Sabilla (29–31 March 1929) was the main battle of the Ikhwan revolt in northern Arabia between the rebellious Ikhwan forces and the army of Abdulaziz al-Saud.
+It was the last tribal uprising in Arabia.
 It was also the last major battle in which one side rode camels, as the Ikhwan emphasized radical conservatism and shunned technological modernization.

-The rebellious, but technologically mediocre, Ikhwan were decisively defeated by the Saudi forces, which included machine-guns and cavalry.
+The rebellious, but technologically mediocre, Ikhwan were decisively defeated by the Saudi forces, which had machine-guns and cavalry.
 The battle occurred in Sabilla, located twenty miles east of Al-Zulfi.
 The Saudi forces were also supported by the British Royal Air Force which bombed the Ikhwan forces near Jordan and Kuwait.
 It would be one of the last major battles in Arabia utilizing camel riders.

 Prelude

-The Ikhwan had raided into various regions bordering Arabia throughout the 1920's.
+The Ikhwan had raided various regions bordering Arabia throughout the 1920s.
 While raiding was often a part of Bedouin life, the Ikhwan took it a step further: they would raze entire villages, and kill women and children they deemed to be insufficiently pious.
 This was done even against Ibn Saud's orders or instructions.

-By the late 1920's, Saudi expansion had begun to slow down, and any territory not under the control of Ibn Saud was ruled by various foreign powers.
-They desired to expand into Iraq, Transjordan, Kuwait, and even further, but Ibn Saud refused.
+By the late 1920s, Saudi expansion had begun to slow down, and any territory not under the control of Ibn Saud was ruled by various foreign powers.
+The Ikhwan desired to expand into Iraq, Transjordan, Kuwait, and even further, but Ibn Saud refused.
 He not only realized the folly of engaging in war with the British, but was bound by the Treaty of Jeddah to recognize the borders of British-held territories.
 The Ikhwan took this as appeasing the non-Muslim British.
-Ibn Saud also desired to modernize his empire, which the Ikhwan likewise opposed.
+Ibn Saud also desired to modernize his empire, which the Ikhwan opposed.
 The Ikhwan also opposed Ibn Saud's attempts to centralize his government, which they saw as threatening to tribal autonomy that had reigned in Arabia for so long, as well as tribal taxation.
 At last, in 1927, the Ikhwan rose up in open revolt against Saudi rule.

 The Ikhwan were driven by a medieval Bedouin view of combat, in which two sides opposed one another and sought who would bear the greater courage and physical strength.
 By contrast, Ibn Saud was a religious but pragmatic leader, and had sought to upgrade doctrinal and technological innovation.
 This stark difference would come out in the battle to come.